-We expect to use the net proceeds from GEM Warrant and the sale of Class A Ordinary Shares under the GEM Agreement for general corporate purposes.
-We believe the likelihood that warrant holders will exercise the GEM Warrant, and therefore the amount of cash proceeds that we would receive, is dependent upon the trading price of our Class A Ordinary Shares.
-If the trading price for our Class A Ordinary Shares is less than \$11.50 per share, we believe holders of the GEM Warrant will be unlikely to exercise the warrant.
-See the section "Use of symbols "SDA" and "SDAWW" respectively.
+We will receive up to an aggregate of approximately \$35.1 million from the exercise of the Warrants, assuming the exercise in full of all of the Warrants for cash.
+We expect to use the net proceeds from the exercise of the Warrants for general corporate purposes.
+We believe the likelihood that Warrant holders will exercise their Public Warrants and Private Warrants, and therefore the amount of cash proceeds that we would receive, is dependent upon the trading price of our Class A Ordinary Shares.
+If the trading price for our Class A Ordinary Shares is less than \$11.50 per share, we believe holders of our Public Warrants and Private Warrants will be unlikely to exercise their warrants.
+To the extent that the Warrants are exercised on a "cashless basis," the amount of cash we would receive from the exercise of the Warrants will decrease.
+See the section entitled "Use of Proceeds."